-Whenever anybody asks me what advice I would give to new bloggers, I always respond that they should get started with Pinterest!
+Whenever anybody asks me what advice I would give to new bloggers, I always respond that they should get started with Pinterest when it comes to marketing their Blog site.!

 I haven’t come across a better site to promote your blog, develop your traffic and attract your target audience that demands such little effort as Pinterest.